-The third major draw to Ephara is that she's an indestructible enchantment most of the time, and thus extremely annoying to get rid of.
+Thirdly, Ephara is an indestructible enchantment most of the time, and thus extremely difficult to remove.
 Her resiliency makes the deck tick by getting rid of slots normally needed for protecting your commander and letting those slots be used for other things.

 All of Ephara's abilities combine to make a general that doesn't need a lot of support in the form of card draw or protection spells, but in order to fully replace those abilities you need to play some cards that are not that great on their own - you have to replace resilient instant/sorcery/enchantment/artifact answers with creature based answers, and often make some sacrifices to be able to have creatures come out more frequently (flash enablers, cheat-into-play effects, ninjas, bounce spells, etc.).
 I love the commander and the deck because it encourages playing a very different set of cards.

 The downside to playing a creature deck in Azorius is that your creatures are usually outclassed by almost every other color from a power and toughness perspective, and the cheap creatures Ephara wants are even more likely to be poor combatants.
 Furthermore, Ephara desires ramp on bodies and ramp from creatures is fairly limited in her colors.
 We wind up using a decent amount of anti-synergy in the form of artifact ramp spells to make up for this weakness.

 Probably the biggest weakness of the deck is that there are very few ways to tutor for our best creatures, so the deck has to build around Recruiter of the Guard and Intuition to have a decent chance of finding the creatures it wants.
 Artifact and enchantment creatures fill some of those holes,